 There are a few indicators of telling if your pillow is old and it's very important to be up to date.
 Just like you replace your shoes when they break, a pillow is an asset that helps you get great quality sleep.
 As soon as you start to think that your pillow is not doing its job anymore, it probably isn't.
 So invest in something long term and not anything cheap!

-Buying sustainability is also the way forward which is why all our pillows are wrapped in a lovely bamboo fiber pillowcase!
+Buying sustainably is the way forward which is why all our pillows are wrapped in a lovely bamboo fibre pillowcase!
+They are also built to last saving you money over time.
 So getting a good night's sleep and helping the planet is just that one step easier.

 Did these tips help you?
 Leave us a comment to tell us!